ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-functions.md

 Converts a string to uppercase, assuming that the string contains valid UTF-8 encoded text.
 If this assumption is violated, no exception is thrown and the result is undefined.

 :::note
-If the length of the UTF-8 byte sequence is different for upper and lower case of a code point, the result may be incorrect for this code point.
+If the length of the UTF-8 byte sequence is different for upper and lower case of a code point (such as `ẞ` and `ß`), the result may be incorrect for this code point.
 :::

 **Syntax**